bcswartz/angular2-sandbox-guildrunner/README.md

 ## Release Highlights

+### 0.0.7

+* Revised the sandbox Chapter edit form to use the [vadacl](https://github.com/bcswartz/vadacl) validation library, which allows developers to define validation rules at both the data object and component level.

 ### 0.0.6

 * Created a sandbox version of a Chapter edit form using reactive form classes (FormGroup, FormArray, and FormControl)